dtorrensf/dtorrensf/README.md

 - 👋 Hi, I’m @dtorrensf
-- 👀 I’m interested in IT, linux, JAVA, Web Development, Angular, Android
+- 👀 I’m interested in IT, JAVA, Spring boot, Angular, Playwright, Android, QA.
 - 🌱 I’m currently developing with Java Spring and Angular.
 - 💞️ I’m looking to collaborate on any IT project.
-- 📫 How to reach me send me a PR
+- 📫 How to reach me send me a PR or visit [my site](https://diegotf.es)